Sandy Curtis, Director of Residence Life

 Carol, Associate Director of Business Operations, joined the Residence Life team in November 2015.
 She provides operational and financial oversight and leadership for all Residence Life business ventures.
 She is responsible for managing the budget along with the financial reports related to the operation of a complex financial system.
 Carol received her BS in Accounting from the University of Phoenix and her Master of Business Administration from American Military University.
 She worked in the private sector in various sections of the financial industry living in Orange County, California; Okinawa, Japan; and Virginia Beach, Virginia before returning back to her home state of Montana.
 In her free time she enjoys going on “wild adventures” in the great outdoors of Montana with her three boys, including the four-legged one.

 John began working as the Interim Assistant Director of Residence Life for Staffing and Programs in 2017.
-He oversees the recruitment, selection, and training processes for the community development coordinators, resident assistants, desk assistants, village assistants, community assistants, and summer conference staff for Residence Life.
+He oversees the recruitment, selection, and training processes for the community development coordinators, resident assistants, desk assistants, village assistants, community assistants, and summer conference staff for Residence Life and helps oversee the programmatic and student development initiatives of the department.
 John works with the live-in professional and student staff in the Craig/Elrod/Duniway and Jesse/Turner/Knowles areas.
 John received Bachelor of Arts degrees in Political Science and Sociology – Personnel and Human Relations and his Master of Arts in Higher Education Administration from Washington State University in Pullman, WA.
 Before coming to the University of Montana John worked for five years as the Assistant Director of New Student Programs at Washington State University and prior to that worked professionally in housing and residence life at the University of Massachusetts Amherst and WSU.
 John grew up in Missoula and is excited to return after fifteen years away.
 In his free time John enjoys spending time with his family, spoiling his dog Molly, and being outside exploring all that Montana has to offer.

 Kelly Magnuson, Assistant Director of Student Conduct & Programs